umbraco/UmbracoDocs/marketplace-and-integrations/marketplace/listing-your-package.md

 ## Required Step

-The minimum requirement is adding the `umbraco-marketplace` tag to your NuGet package - our scheduled synchronization process searches for all packages with this tag, importing those that meet the minimum Umbraco version requirement (Umbraco 8 or above).
+The minimum requirement is adding the `umbraco-marketplace` tag to your NuGet package.
+Our scheduled synchronization process searches for all packages with this tag, importing those that meet the minimum Umbraco version requirement (Umbraco 8 or above).

 The base package information is then sourced from NuGet, including the package name, icon, authors, description, readme, and project URL.